About THRIVE Communities

 With input and guidance from members of THRIVE Communities - volunteers, partners, and participants - the Board of Directors adopted the following mission and vision on June 23, 2018.

-our neighbors transitioning from incarceration.
+transitioning from incarceration.

-When wholeness and justice replace
+THRIVE envisions a world where wholeness and justice replace cycles

 THEORY OF CHANGE